 AS DOUG Pederson's new coaching staff set into evaluating the Eagles roster, offensive-line coach Jeff Stoutland, the most important holdover from Chip Kelly's staff, harped on one point in particular:

 JIM SCHWARTZ might as well hang a sign around his neck that reads: "Head Coach for Hire."
 Everything he has said and everything he has done since arriving as defensive coordinator in Philadelphia projects a man who is auditioning for the other 31 teams, just in case.
 That campaigning has ramped up the past few weeks, as should be expected.
 This is the time of year when owners who are disaffected with their coaches begin to consider who the top candidates might be come January.

 1. From Wentz, it came: The kid was superb again.
 He completed 23 of 31 passes for 301 yards and two touchdowns in the 34-3 win.
 He still has no turnovers.
 Remember: Wentz played just 1 1/2 seasons at a FCS (I-AA) college and got into just one preseason game.
 It is, arguably, the best start for a rookie quarterback in NFL history.

 - Poll How far can the Eagles go this season?
 (14424 votes)

-Marcus Hayes is a sports columnist for the Daily News.
+Marcus Hayes is a sports columnist for the Daily News and Inquirer.
 Hired more than 20 years ago as a features writer, he has since covered the Eagles, Phillies, and Sixers beats as well as Big Five basketball, college football, golf, and the Olympics.